Learning at LEH

 At LEH we believe in giving the pupils an education where excellent results are a by-product of that education rather than being the central focus.
 We look for pupils with an intellectual curiosity and a love of learning which we aim to foster throughout their time at LEH.
 We realise that intrinsic motivation in pupils comes from the appropriate level of challenge being given in their learning.
 As a result, our curriculum is not limited by National Curriculum, GCSE or A level standards.
 In fact, it could be argued that some of the examinations the pupils take in UIV are of a higher standard than a GCSE.

 We believe our role at LEH is to develop a lifelong love of learning.
 As a result, teachers aim to develop the pupils’ ownership of their own learning.
 This means that pupils are encouraged to find things out for themselves rather than just being “spoon fed” in order to pass an examination.
-In IIIrds – UIV especially a ‘No Hands Up’ policy is encouraged: we want pupils to respond to questions even when they do not know the answer to help them learn how to learn.
+Our aim is to create a learning environment in all classes where pupils are ready to respond to questions even when they do not know the answer and are prepared to take risks in their learning.
+This is why we encourage a ‘No hands up’ policy, where the teacher chooses any individual to offer a response to a question rather than the one with their hand up.
 Our language encourages pupils to adopt a Growth Mindset, so that they consider their ‘ability’ as something that is not fixed.
-Therefore, there, is no ‘Gifted and Talented’ programme: the majority of pupils at LEH would be considered ‘Gifted’ by national standards and all of our academic provision is aimed at challenging the pupils.
+Therefore, there is no specific ‘Gifted and Talented’ programme: the majority of pupils at LEH would be considered ‘Gifted’ by national standards and all of our academic provision is aimed at challenging the pupils.
 In addition, comment only marking is encouraged since it teaches pupils to work on mastering the subject rather than just aiming for a better grade.
+All our teaching is designed to ensure that pupils are equipped with the skills, knowledge and attributes required for life in the 21st century.
+This includes the confident use of technology: all pupils in the Senior School have their own iPad for learning.

 The first three years

-We offer a broad curriculum that includes traditional subjects such as Modern and Ancient Languages, Mathematics, Humanities, Science, Arts, PE and Design Technologies.
-The girls also receive extensive training in computing, and our new state of the art Product Design and Computing facilities lead the way in the teaching of STEM (Science, Technology, Engineering and Mathematics) subjects.
+We offer a broad curriculum that includes traditional subjects such as English, Modern and Ancient Languages, Mathematics, Humanities, Science, Arts, and PE.
+The pupils also receive lessons in Computing and Design Technologies, as well as creative subjects such as Art, Music and Drama.
+Our state of the art facilities provide professional spaces to enhance the teaching of all these subjects.

 The GCSE years